-- 19.3.1.1 Labels applied to containers, equipment or premises shall be clear, unambiguous and in the company's agreed format.
-It is often helpful in addition to the wording on the labels to use colours to indicate status (e.g. quarantined, accepted, rejected, and clean). - 19.3.1.2 All finished drugs shall be identified by labelling bearing at least the following information: - (a) the name of the drugs; - (b) a list of the active ingredients (if applicable, with the INN), showing the amount of each present and a statement of the net contents (e.g. number of dosage units, weight, volume); - (c) the batch number assigned by the manufacturer; - (d) the expiry date and date of manufacture in an uncoded form; - (e) any special storage conditions or handling precautions that may be necessary; - (f) directions for use, and warnings and precautions that may be necessary; - (g) the name and address of the manufacturer or the company and the person responsible for placing the product on the market. - 19.3.1.3 For reference standards, the label and/or accompanying document shall indicate potency or concentration, date of manufacture, expiry date, date the closure is first opened, storage conditions and control number, as appropriate.
+- 17.3.1.1.
+Labels applied to containers, equipment or premises shall be clear, unambiguous and in the company's agreed format.
+It is often helpful in addition to the wording on the labels to use colours to indicate status (e.g., quarantined, accepted, reject0ed and clean). - 17.3.1.2.
+All finished drugs shall be identified by labelling bearing at least the following information, namely:- - (a) the name of the drugs; - (b) a list of the active ingredients [if applicable, with the International Nonproprietary Names (INN)], showing the amount of each present and a statement of the net contents (e.g., number of dosage units, weight and volume); - (c) the batch number assigned by the manufacturer; - (d) the expiry date and date of manufacture in an uncoded form;

-19.3.2 Specifications and testing procedures
+- (e) any special storage conditions or handling precautions that may be necessary; - (f) directions for use, and warnings and precautions that may be necessary; and - (g) the name and address of the manufacturer or the company and the person responsible for placing the product on the market. - 17.3.1.3.
+For reference standards, the label or accompanying document or both shall indicate potency or concentration, date of manufacture, expiry date, date the closure if it is first opened, storage conditions and control number, as appropriate.

-19.3.2.1 Testing procedures described in documents shall be validated in the context of available facilities and equipment before they are adopted for routine testing.
+17.3.2.
+Specifications and testing procedures

-- 19.3.2.2 There shall be appropriately authorized and dated specifications, including tests on identity, content, purity and quality, for starting and packaging materials and for finished products; where appropriate, they shall also be available for intermediate or bulk products.
-Specifications for water, solvents and reagents (e.g. acids and bases) used in production shall be included. - 19.3.2.3 Each specification shall be approved, signed and dated, and maintained by the QC or QA units.
-Specifications for starting materials, intermediates, bulk, finished products and packaging materials. - 19.3.2.4 Periodic revisions of the specifications may be necessary to comply with new editions of the Indian pharmacopoeia or other official pharmacopoeia. - 19.3.2.5 Pharmacopoeias, reference standards, reference spectra and other reference materials shall be available in the QC laboratory.
+- 17.3.2.1.
+Testing procedures described in documents shall be validated in the context of available facilities and equipment before they are adopted for routine testing. - 17.3.2.2.
+There shall be appropriately authorised and dated specifications, including tests on identity, content, purity and quality for starting and packaging materials and for finished products; where appropriate, they shall also be available for intermediate or bulk products.
+Specifications for water, solvents and reagents (e.g., acids and bases) used in production shall be included. - 17.3.2.3.
+Each specification shall be approved, signed and dated, and maintained by the QC or QA units.
+Specifications for starting materials, intermediates, bulk, finished products and packaging materials. - 17.3.2.4.
+Periodic revisions of the specifications may be necessary to comply with new editions of the Indian pharmacopoeia or other official pharmacopoeia. - 17.3.2.5.
+Pharmacopoeias, reference standards, reference spectra and other reference materials shall be available in the QC laboratory.

-19.3.3 Specifications for starting and packaging materials
+17.3.3.
+Specifications for starting and packaging materials-